-Working in the UK after studies
+Working after studies

 If you have successfully completed your programme and wish to live and work in the UK for a while, a Graduate visa might be an option for you.
 This visa type is available for two years after the award of a degree or for three years after a PhD or other doctorate qualification.